matmilcz/GTestExample/README.md

 # GTestExample
+Nothing interesting here.\
-Quick configuration of GTest for CMake
+Just GTest configuration for CMake.\
+It is quicker to pull it from here.